-In 1869, the last two companies of the British army were finally withdrawn from Western Australia.
-With the departure of the 14th Regiment of Foot, horrified colonists were faced with the terrifying prospect that they might have to pay to expand their own police force.
-There were the pensioner guards, of course, who were retired or invalided out former members of the British Army, some veterans of the Crimean campaign of nearly twenty years ago, who had been sent out as settlers to the colony in conjunction with the convicts, part of whose duty it was was for them to guard.
-But by 1870, these 4000 odd pensioners and their families were scattered throughout the colony, and while some in the Enrolled Pensioner Guard still looked good on parade in Perth, their increasing decrepitude gave cause for concern.
+In 1869, the last two companies of the British army were at last withdrawn from Western Australia.
+With the departure of the 14th Regiment of Foot, horrified colonists were faced with the terrifying prospect that they might have to foot the bill for their own security.
+There were still the pensioner guards of course.
+They were retired or invalided out former members of the British Army who had been sent out as settlers to the colony in conjunction with the convicts, part of whose duty it was was for them to guard.
+But by 1870, these 4000 odd pensioners and their families, some veterans of the Crimean War fought nearly twenty years before that, were scattered throughout the colony, and while some of the Enrolled Pensioner Guard still looked good on parade in Perth, their increasing decrepitude was cause for concern.

-Any troop of calvary was by its very definition, something of an elite or prestige unit compared to the humble foot-soldier.
-This elite status was to a large extent built in to it’s very nature as only volunteers of some means would have owned the requisite horseflesh to seat their superior rumps upon.
+Any calvary unit, is by definition, something of an elite or prestige unit, as historically, only those of some means would have owned the requisite horseflesh to seat their superior rumps upon.

 A Cornet?